What does it take to thrive in an increasingly complex society?

 As a narrative researcher, Marilyn studies how human stories and experiences are linked to learning and meaning-making.
 Her study, Civic Learning at the Edge, discovered how caring relationships with adults and transformative learning experiences during adolescence fostered the development of young people who became engaged in social and environmental causes.

-SERVICES to clients
+SERVICES to Clients

-Marilyn has a special interest in developing the next generation of leaders committed to making a difference for themselves and others.
-Her popular blog, Roots of Action, is written for K-12 parents, teachers, and mentors who influence the foundations of leadership, compassion, and lifelong learning in young people.
+Marilyn's popular blog, Roots of Action, is written for K-12 parents, teachers, and mentors who influence the foundations of leadership, compassion, and lifelong learning in young people.